-Go in the $Services \rightarrow IPBX \rightarrow IPBX Services \rightarrow Phonebook$ section and move your mouse cursor on the + button in the upper right corner.
-Select $Import\ a\ file$.
+Go in the Services \rightarrow IPBX \rightarrow IPBX Services \rightarrow Phonebook section:

-The file to be imported must be a CSV file, with a pipe character I as field delimiter.
-The file must be encoded in UTF-8 (without an initial BOM).
+The file to be imported must be a CSV file, with a comma character (,) as field delimiter.
+The file must be encoded in UTF-8.

-Mandatory headers are:
+Available fields are: